istvano/ansible_role_microk8s/README.md

 `/var/snap/microk8s/current/certs/csr.conf.template` to your playbook's templates directory, make the edits and set the `microk8s_csr_template` variable accordingly, and re-run the playbook.

+### Adding worker only nodes (1.23+ only)

+It is possible to configure additional nodes to act as workers only within your microk8s cluster.
+This is possible by configuring the ansible hostgroup `microk8s_WORKERS` (name of the group is configurable via `microk8s_group_WORKERS`).
+Every host listed within the hostgroup will essentially run `microk8s join .... --worker`, more info on this can be found here: [microk8s-clustering](https://microk8s.io/docs/clustering).

 ## Testing